MoAlGaTo/Roger-Skyline-1/README.md

 **Roger-Skyline-1** is a project that aims to introduce us to the basics of system and network administration, and thus create, install and configure a *Debian* web server.

-The project guidelines are described below (or in rs1_subject_en.pdf), as well as the different procedures.
+The project guidelines are described below (or in rs1_subject_fr.pdf (in French)), as well as the different procedures.

 <br/><br/><br/><br/>
 ***